Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_extension"></a> [extension](#input\_extension)

 Description:  - `auto_upgrade_minor_version_enabled` - (Optional) Should the latest version of the Extension be used at Deployment Time, if one is available?
 This won't auto-update the extension on existing installation.
 Defaults to `true`.
- - `extensions_to_provision_after_vm_creation` - (Optional) An ordered list of Extension names which Orchestrated Virtual Machine Scale Set should provision after VM creation.
+ - `extensions_to_provision_after_vm_creation` - (Optional) An set of Extension names which Orchestrated Virtual Machine Scale Set should provision after VM creation.
  - `failure_suppression_enabled` - (Optional) Should failures from the extension be suppressed?
 Possible values are `true` or `false`.

 > Note: Operational failures such as not connecting to the VM will not be suppressed regardless of the `failure_suppression_enabled` value.

  - `force_extension_execution_on_change` - (Optional) A value which, when different to the previous value can be used to force-run the Extension even if the Extension Configuration hasn't changed.
  - `name` - (Required) The name for the Virtual Machine Scale Set Extension.
- - `protected_settings` - (Optional) A JSON String which specifies Sensitive Settings (such as Passwords) for the Extension.

  > Note: Keys within the `protected_settings` block are notoriously case-sensitive, where the casing required (e.g. TitleCase vs snakeCase) depends on the Extension being used.
 Please refer to the documentation for the specific Orchestrated Virtual Machine Extension you're looking to use for more information.